vox-celeste/quartz/content/notegarden/unprocessed lit notes/Bunning - Big Book of Tarot.md

 ---
 title: Bunning - Big Book of Tarot
-draft: true
+draft: false
+tags:
+  - tarot
 ---

-Big Book of Tarot
+**Title:** The Big Book of Tarot

-Joan Bunning
+**Author(s):** Joan Bunning

-Projection is one reason why the tarot cards are valuable.
+> Projection is one reason why the tarot cards are valuable.
 Their intriguing pictures and patterns are effective in tapping the unconscious.
 This is the personal aspect of the tarot, but the cards also have a collective component.
 As humans, we all have certain common needs and experiences.
 The images on the tarot cards capture these universal moments and draw them out consistently.

 *****